 The Luna Park Squid Game Tokens

 A premium metal piece that felt collectible, weighty and a little mischievous.
 The moment guests felt the tokens in their hands, the activation came alive.
+A single item carried the entire emotional arc of the campaign.

 Here’s what all these projects shared: